 This pozole verde recipe is based on one that appeared in Gourmet magazine years ago but has seen quite a lot of tweaks.
 The reality of the recipe is that it’s quick and easy, and leftovers reheat spectacularly for lunch at work the next day.
 As for the taste, suffice it to say, it tastes authentic as heck despite not requiring you to stand at the stove for hours on end.
-No complaints here.–Renee Schettler Rossi
+No complaints here.–David Leite

-- 1/2 cup (65 grams) roasted, salted pepitas (hulled pumpkin seeds), plus more for garnish
+- 1/2 cup roasted, salted pepitas (hulled pumpkin seeds) plus more for garnish

 - 2 tablespoons vegetable oil

-- 10 ounces (280 grams) tomatillos (about 5 of varying sizes), husks removed and discarded, tomatillos rinsed and quartered
+- 10 ounces tomatillos (about 5 of varying sizes) husks removed and discarded, tomatillos rinsed and quartered

 - 3 garlic cloves

-- 1 large (8 to 10 ounces) yellow onion, roughly chopped, plus more for serving
+- 1 large yellow onion roughly chopped, plus more for serving

 - 1 to 1 1/2 teaspoons kosher salt